DSFans2014/volcano/docs/user-guide/how_to_use_vnpu.md

 **Description**:

-This mode is developed by a third-party community 'HAMi', which is the developer of [volcano-vgpu](./how_to_use_volcano_vgpu.md) feature, It supports vNPU feature for both Ascend 310 and Ascend 910.
-It also support managing heterogeneous Ascend cluster(Cluster with multiple Ascend types,i.e 910A,910B2,910B3,310p)
+This mode is developed by a third-party community 'HAMi', which is the developer of [volcano-vgpu](./how_to_use_volcano_vgpu.md) feature.
+It supports vNPU feature for both Ascend 310 and Ascend 910.
+It also supports managing heterogeneous Ascend cluster(Cluster with multiple Ascend types, i.e. 910A,910B2,910B3,310P)

 **Use case**: